acoco10/supreme_court_predictor/README.md

 While there is little difference between the disposition of the lower court ruling for winning petitioner arguments, it is clear that losing petitioner arguments are more likely to be conservative lower court outcomes, in other words, **the Supreme Court is more likely to uphold liberal lower court decisions.**

-## Data

-The oral argument transcript data for this project was acquired on github and scraped from oyez.com.
-Many thanks go out to [Eric Wiener](https://github.com/EricWiener) for sharing his repo of scraped arguments.
-Additional information about the case, including the target variable of whether or not the petitioner won the case was found on [Washington University’s excellent Supreme Court Database](http://scdb.wustl.edu/).
-Professor Harold Spaeth and his team work are heros for working tirelessly to maintain and verify the accuracy of the SCDB.
-In the end about 3000 ‘close’ cases were used from 1946 until today.
-Close was defined as any case where the case was decided by a margin of 6-3 or less.

-## Data Cleaning

-For cleaning the transcripts, I used JSON to break them down by speaker then filtered out only the petitioner words.
-This was an imperfect process as I could not find a complete list of the lawyers for each side, so the petitioner is just the first lawyer to speak even if they may have had multiple speakers or advocates.
-The data was then tokenized and lemmatized.

 ## Modeling